Category:941 Permits and Access Requests

 4. If Intersection Sight Distance is adequate, but the Stopping Sight Distance requirements are not met, the permit shall not be issued for the entrance.

-If an appeal for the access is made, it shall be sent to Highway Safety and Traffic Division for additional review.
+If an appeal for the access is made, refer to 941.7.5 Appeals Process for additional information.

 941.7.3 Effect of Grades on Stopping Sight Distance